 Decoding USCIS Requirements on Certified Translations

-The United States Citizenship and Immigration Services (USCIS) is a federal agency in the United States that handles applications for citizenship, permanent residency, and other immigration benefits.
-For foreigners seeking to immigrate to or work in the United States, accurate translation of documents is fundamental to the overall application process.
-USCIS provides specific guidelines on certified translations, which can sometimes be hard to understand for individuals coming from different countries with diverse linguistic and cultural backgrounds.
+The United States Citizenship and Immigration Services (USCIS) handles applications for citizenship, permanent residency, and other immigration benefits.
+For anyone applying, accurate translation of documents is critical.
+USCIS has specific rules for certified translations, but these can be confusing for people coming from different countries and language backgrounds.

 USCIS Requirements for Certified Translations